drinking-code/openmoji-for-react/README.md

 #### Attributes

-In all manual cases you can use two attributes:
+With all manual methods you can use two attributes:

 |Field|Type|Description|Default|
 |---|---|---|---|